DON’T MISS

 While enjoying your time by the lake you might catch a glimpse of a tall plume of water shooting into the sky.
 This is Geneva’s famous Jet d’Eau, a monumental jet of water that is propelled into the air at 500 litres a second.
 The jet used to be a hydraulic safety valve but was eventually made into a permanent landmark.

 Geneva is home to many unique attractions, like the European Organisation for Nuclear Research, or CERN.
-Headquartered in Geneva, the centre is open for visitors, who can take part in organised tours or visit one of its two museums.
-Another famous attraction is the Bains des Pâquis, public baths that can be found situated on Lake Geneva.
-Here, visitors can take part in activities, swim and attend events, as well as relax in the sauna or Turkish baths.
+Headquartered in Geneva, the centre is open for visitors, who can take part in organised tours or visit its two museums.
+Another famous attraction is the Bains des Pâquis, public baths that are situated on Lake Geneva.
+Visitors can take part in activities, swim and attend events, as well as relax in the sauna or Turkish baths.

 The city is also home to plenty of scenic parks and outdoor areas.
-The Conservatory and Botanical Garden is first among these, boasting thousands of different species of flower in a myriad of flowerbeds, greenhouses, ponds and themed gardens.
-Another nice park to spend an afternoon at is the Parc de la Grange, in which the remains of an old Roman villa and an astonishing rose garden is situated.
+The Conservatory and Botanical Garden is first among these, boasting thousands of different species of flowers in a myriad of flowerbeds, greenhouses, ponds and themed gardens.
+Another nice park to spend an afternoon at is the Parc de la Grange, where you can find the remains of an old Roman villa and an astonishing rose garden.

 Public transport in Geneva

-There are plenty of public transport options in the city of Geneva.
+There are plenty of options when it comes to public transport in Geneva.
 The city is well connected internationally, as well as to other places within the canton.
 Public transport in the city is provided by TPG transport association.
 It also has the second largest airport in Switzerland.

 Annual events in Geneva